apache/incubator-hugegraph-doc/quickstart/hugegraph-tools.md

             Split size of shard
             Default: 1048576
           --target-graph
-            The target graph to migrate
+            The name of target graph to migrate
             Default: hugegraph
           --target-password
-            The password of target graph
+            The password of target graph to migrate --target-timeout
-          --target-timeout
-            The timeout to connect target graph
+            The timeout to connect target graph to migrate
             Default: 0
           --target-trust-store-file
-            The target graph trust store file to migrate
+            The trust store file of target graph to migrate
             Default: <empty string>
           --target-trust-store-password
-            The target graph trust store password to migrate
+            The trust store password of target graph to migrate
             Default: <empty string>
           --target-url
-            The target graph url to migrate
+            The url of target graph to migrate
             Default: http://127.0.0.1:8081
           --target-username
-            The username of target graph
+            The username of target graph to migrate
           -D
             HDFS config parameters
             Syntax: -Dkey=value